apache/skywalking/docs/en/setup/backend/backend-alarm.md

 endpoint name.
 - **Exclude names**.
 The following entity names are excluded in this rule.
 Such as Service name, endpoint name.
 - **Threshold**.
 The target value.
+For multiple values metrics, such as **percentile**, the threshold is an array.
+Described like  `value1, value2, value3, value4, value5`.
+Each value could the threshold for each value of the metrics.
+Set the value to `-` if don't want to trigger alarm by this or some of the values.
+Such as in **percentile**, `value1` is threshold of P50, and `-, -, value3, value4, value5` means, there is no threshold for P50 and P75 in percentile alarm rule.
-Could be an array, such as `value1, value2, value3` if the metrics are multiple values metric.
+Could be an array, such as `value1, value2, value3` if the metrics are multiple values metrics.
+Element of the array could be NULL, then
 - **OP**.
 Operator, support `>`, `<`, `=`.
 Welcome to contribute all OPs.
 - **Period**.
 How long should the alarm rule should be checked.
 This is a time window, which goes with the backend deployment env time.